Ancient Greek literature: Early writings

-This period of Greek literature stretches from Homer until the fourth century BC and the rise of Alexander the Great.
 The earliest known Greek writings are Mycenaean, written in the Linear B syllabary on clay tablets.
 These documents contain prosaic records largely concerned with trade (lists, inventories, receipts, etc.); no real literature has been discovered.
 Michael Ventris and John Chadwick, the original decipherers of Linear B, state that literature almost certainly existed in Mycenaean Greece, but it was either not written down or, if it was, it was on parchment or wooden tablets, which did not survive the destruction of the Mycenaean palaces in the twelfth century BC.